There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 - Salvaged furniture

-- Neutral colour scheme.
+- Neutral color palettes

 The most important thing about the bohemian style: there are no rules to follow!
 Go crazy expressing your personality through decoration.
 Show off your collections of knick-knacks, travel finds, and flea market discoveries.

-It’s a busy style, with textiles being layered on top of textile and bursts of colour matched with pattern.
+It’s a busy style, with textiles being layered on top of textile and bursts of color matched with pattern.
 Be bold, messy and adventurous!
 Animal hides, tribal and nomadic textiles are very popular.
 Himalayan salt lamps are popular too, make sure to select the best kind for you.

 Furniture wise, mix modern with vintage.
 Anything goes!

-You can layer in glam elements too.
+You can layer in glam elements in bohemian design too.

 - Express your personality